inaxia/SpendIQ/README.md

 A presentation for the project can be found here: [Spend IQ | Presentation](/./src/assets/PPT.pdf).

 <hr>
-Thank you for such a wonderful hackathon ❤️
+Thank you ReSkill for such a wonderful hackathon ❤️